UofT-EcoSystem/CSCD70/Assignment0-Introduction_to_Docker/README.rst

      # Create a container for the first assignment.
      cd ../Assignment1-Introduction_to_LLVM/FunctionInfo
      docker run -it -v $(pwd):/mnt --rm --name cscd70_a1 cscd70:2021S

-  -it     Allocate a pseudo tty (-t) and connect STDIN (-i).
-These options must
+  -t      Allocate a pseudo tty.
-          be used for starting an interactive bash shell.
+  -i      Connect to STDIN.
-  -v      Mount the `FunctionInfo` directory to /mnt in the container.
-This way
+  -v      Mount the current working directory to :code:`/mnt` in the container.
-          any changes made natively will be reflected in the container as well (and vice versa).
   --rm    (Optional) Cleanup the container when we exit.
   --name  (Optional) Name of the Container
+  - Note that :code:`-it` must be used jointly for an interactive bash shell.

 References
 ----------